 The carrying amounts of non-financial assets are reviewed for impairment whenever facts and circumstances suggest that the carrying amounts may not be recoverable.
-If there are indicators of impairment, the recoverable amount of the asset is estimated in order to determine the extent of any impairment.
-For the purpose of measuring recoverable amounts, assets are grouped at the lowest levels for which there are separately identifiable potential cash flow generating units ("CGU's").
+If there are indicators of impairment, the asset's recoverable amount is estimated to determine the extent of any impairment.
+To measure recoverable amounts, assets are grouped at the lowest levels for which there are separately identifiable potential cash flow generating units ("CGU's").
 The recoverable amount is the higher of an asset's fair value less costs to sell and its value in use (being the present value of the expected future cash flows of the CGU).
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.

-Non-financial assets that have been impaired in prior periods are tested for possible reversal of impairment whenever events or changes in circumstances indicate that the impairment has reversed.
-If the impairment has reversed, the carrying amount of the asset is increased to its recoverable amount but not beyond the carrying amount that would have been determined had no impairment loss been recognized for the asset in the prior periods.
+Non-financial assets impaired in prior periods are tested for possible reversal of impairment whenever events or changes in circumstances indicate that the impairment has reversed.
+If the impairment has reversed, the asset's carrying amount is increased to its recoverable amount but not beyond the carrying amount that would have been determined had no impairment loss been recognized for the asset in the prior periods.
 A reversal of an impairment loss is recognized in the statement of income (loss) and comprehensive income (loss).